student-to-software-engineer/student-to-software-engineer/docs/2-landscape-of-tech-employment/1-academia/index.md

 However, outside of these top-tier schools, many universities still do not offer robust acceleration options.
 Students with significant prior experience often find themselves stuck in introductory courses that do not challenge them or help them grow.

+### Students Who "Just Want a Job / Money"

+There is also a sizeable portion of students who only entered computer science with the sole goal of getting a job or making money, rather than a genuine interest in the field.

+This is not a new phenomenon, but it has become more pronounced in recent years as the tech industry has grown and the potential for high salaries has attracted more students.

+While there is nothing inherently wrong with wanting a job or making money, this mindset can lead to a lack of intrinsic motivation and curiosity about the field.

+I see these students struggle the most because they lack the drive to put in the work neccessary to develop the applied skills university often doesn't provide, let alone do well in their courses.

+The reality is that software engineering is really a "craft" that requires practice, patience, and a genuine interest in building things.
+Students who do not have a genuine interest in the craft are unlikely to succeed in the long run, regardless of how much they want a job or money.

 ## AI’s Educational Shift

 While the rise of large language models (LLMs) like ChatGPT offer new learning opportunities, it has also made _“cheating”_ more accessible and widespread than ever before.